Virajpunjani786/Virajpunjani786/README.md

 Welcome to my space:

-Aspiring cybersecurity professional with 1+ years of experience through internships and personal projects.
-Skilled in SOC operations, incident detection & response, and threat management using SIEM tools like Splunk, Microsoft Defender, Sentinel One, and Elastic Stack.
-Currently pursuing Security+, SC-200, and BTL1 certifications, aiming to transition into a Junior Security Analyst role to utilise my skill set for individual and organisation growth.
+A passionate Cybersecurity Analyst with 1+ years of experience in Security Operations and GRC, specializing in real-time threat detection, incident response, and vulnerability remediation.
+Known for clear communication with both technical and non-technical stakeholders, and for delivering rapid, business-aligned security outcomes.
+Skilled in SIEM, IDS/IPS, EDR Solution, and vulnerability management tools including Microsoft 365 Defender, Splunk, and Nessus.
+Brings strong analytical and problem-solving capabilities, with the ability to think critically under pressure and act swiftly during security incidents.
+Currently pursuing SC-200 and Tenable VM specialist certifications to deepen expertise in detection engineering and asset discovery.

 ## Skills